AnotherJohnH/Platform/README.md

 Depends on SDL2.
 An installation of SDL2 header and library files is assumed to be in /use/local/include and /usr/local/lib respectively.

+Note, there is a special build for Raspberry Pi (ARMv6) to link against the required host support library.

 ### Kindle3

 Requires gcc built for arm-linux-gnueabihf and a set of headers and static runtime libraries